-To uninstall Facebook Messenger on iOS, it’s a simple one-step process.
+To uninstall or deactivate Facebook Messenger on iOS, it’s a simple one-step process.
 Simply find the app on your home screen, and tap/hold it until a small gray X appears in the top-left corner:

 Tap this and you should receive a confirmation dialog asking that you want it uninstalled.
 Tap Delete and you’re done!